 Import Netflix Data from RapidAPI to Google Sheets

 Welcome to the most efficient API Connector guide listed on this site :).
-It will show you how to get Netflix data in Google Sheets, using the API Connector add-on.
+It will show you how to get Netflix data in Google Sheets, using the API Connector add-on for Sheets.
 But more than that, it will show you how to connect Google Sheets to the thousands of other APIs listed in the RapidAPI marketplace.

 For this example, we’ll use an unofficial Netflix API to search the global Netflix catalog.
 Please note that this API is freemium, and requires a credit card to access, though you won’t need to pay anything unless you go over the limits.
 (If you just want to learn more about RapidAPI and don’t want to sign up with a card, feel free to skip part 1 and then follow along with one of their free APIs, e.g. Airports Finder or Football Science).